binipringle/contracts/_texts/0-outline.md

 ## Sources of Law

-- Common law - determines what constitutes a contract - RST is restatement of common law
+- **Common law** - determines what constitutes a contract - RST is restatement of common law
-- Legislation
+- **Legislation**
-- UCC Art.
-2 - Uniform Commercial Code governs the sale of goods.
+- **UCC Art.
+2 - Uniform Commercial Code** governs the sale of goods.
 Services are not governed by UCC.
 Real Estate is not covered by UCC.
 UCC has a separate set of law from common law.
 If something is a good, UCC applies.
-- UN CISG - like UCC but for international sale of goods
+- **UN CISG** - like UCC but for international sale of goods
-- Commentary
+- **Commentary**
-- Restatement (Second) of Contracts - not law; summary of law; very influential (common law)
+- **Restatement (Second) of Contracts** - not law; summary of law; very influential (common law)
-- Law reviews, treatises, etc.
+- **Law reviews, treatises, etc.**

-Questions to ask: Is there a contract?
+Broad steps of analysis: Is there a contract?
 If contract, is it enforceable?
 What are the terms?
 Did a party breach?
 If there's breach, what are the damages?

 Why should the law enforce any promises?